 As a securities broker-dealer, the Company is engaged in securities trading and brokerage activities with a diverse group of domestic and foreign corporations, governments, and institutional investors, including other broker-dealers, commercial banks, insurance companies, pension plans, mutual funds, and other financial institutions.
 The Company's customer securities activities are generally processed on a delivery versus payment and receipt versus payment (DVP/RVP) basis.
-The Company records these transactions on a settlement-date basis, which is generally one business day for U.S. government securities transactions and three business days for equity and debt securities transactions.
+The Company records these transactions on a settlement-date basis, which is generally one business day for U.S. government securities transactions and up to two business days for equity and debt securities transactions.

 As a result, the Company is exposed to risk of loss on these transactions in the event of the customer's inability to meet the terms of the contracts, in which case, the Company may be required to purchase or sell the underlying securities at prevailing market prices.
 In connection with the Company's customer and proprietary financing and securities settlement activities, the Company pledges securities as collateral in support of various secured financing sources such as bank loans and securities loaned.
 In the event the counterparty is unable to meet its contracted obligation to return securities pledged as collateral, the Company may be exposed to the risk of acquiring securities at prevailing market prices in order to satisfy its obligations.
 The Company controls this risk by monitoring the market value of securities pledged on a daily basis and by requiring adjustments of collateral levels in the event of excess market exposure.
-At April 30, 2024, the market value of securities pledged under these secured financing transactions approximated the amount due, which is recorded as Deposits received for securities loaned in the statement of financial condition.
+At April 30, 2025, the market value of securities pledged under these secured financing transactions approximated the amount due, which is recorded as Deposits received for securities loaned in the statement of financial condition.

 As a securities broker-dealer, the Company is engaged in various securities trading and brokerage activities as principal.
 In the normal course of business, the Company has sold securities that it does not currently own and will, therefore, be obligated to purchase such securities at a future date.
-The Company has recorded this \$1.4 billion obligation in the accompanying statement of financial condition at the April 30, 2024 fair value of the related securities.
-The Company will incur a trading loss on the securities if the market price increases, and a trading gain if the market price decreases subsequent to April 30, 2024.
-In security sales transactions, the Company is subject to risk if the security is not received and the market value has increased over the contract amount of the transaction.
+The Company has recorded this \$915.2 million obligation in the accompanying statement of financial condition at the April 30, 2025 fair value of the related securities.
+The Company will incur a trading loss on the securities if the market price increases, and a trading gain if the market price decreases subsequent to April 30, 2025.